Sandbox-gVisor/sandbox-cli/README.md

 sandbox-cli <Command> [-h|--help] [-a|--address "<value>"]
 ```

-## Hint: you can set address in environment
-`export CLI_ADDRESS=localhost:8080`

 ## Arguments

-The following arguments are available for the CLI:
+The following arguments are available for the CLI and every command:

 - `-h`, `--help`: Print help information.
 Use this argument to display the CLI's usage and available commands.
 - `-a`, `--address "<value>"`: Socket address.
 This argument allows users to specify the socket address for communication.

+## Hint: you can set address in environment
+`export CLI_ADDRESS=localhost:8080`

 ## Commands